YaniKyr/Voronoi-Clustering/README.md

 # Voronoi-Clustering A simple Approach

-Data: You can input a 2d or 3d data.
-The parsing might need some changes, "it is on user's hand" :).
+Data: You can input a 2d(x,y) or 3d(x,y,z) data only.
+The parsing might need some changes, "it is on user's hand".

-Algorithm: The Clustering was made with K-means and the bounding of the clusters with Jarvi's March algorithm
+Algorithm: The Clustering is made with K-means and the bounding of the clusters with Jarvi's March algorithm.
+Then the created graph, is saved in DCEL data structure(Doubly Connected Edge List).

 Note: This repo does not contain Fortune's Algorithm.
-That's why it is a simple approach :)
+It is observation based solution.